 Liver sections stained with Oil Red O (ORO) for the preparation of neutral red accumulation for each fish group are represented in Figure 22.
 Due to the high lipid content, the liver proved to be extremely difficult to section and the staining revealed large variations in the quality of the sections within groups.
-This caused lipid generated artefacts to mask the relationship between neutral lipid and the tissue as can be seen in the images below.
-For this reason the neutral lipid accumulation was not quantified but it was decided that the total lipid content of the liver would be measured.
+This caused lipid generated artefacts to mask the relationship between neutral lipid and the

 Figure 22.
-Cod liver sections (10 $\mu$ m) stained for neutral lipid accumulation from the fish groups indicated (Scale bar = 300 $\mu$ m).
+Cod liver sections (10 μ m) stained for neutral lipid accumulation from the fish groups indicated (Scale bar = 300 μ m).
 Images represent the livers of 10 individual fish per group.